-Best winter gloves for 2024: farewell freezing fingers
+Best winter gloves for 2025: Say farewell to freezing fingers

 Winter gloves vary a lot from mountaineering gloves to fluffy fleece gloves for cold, dry days.
 Here's our roundup of the best tested winter gloves.